radiant-rstats/docs/model/app/logistic.md

 * Confidence intervals: Coefficient confidence intervals
 * Odds: Odds-ratios with confidence intervals

 We can use the _Predict_ tab to predict probabilities for different values of the explanatory variable(s) (i.e., a common use of Logistic regression models).
-First, select the type of input for prediction using the `Prediction` radio buttons.
+First, select the type of input for prediction using the `Prediction input type` dropdown.
 Choose either an existing dataset for prediction ("Data") or specify a command ("Command") to generate the prediction inputs.
 If you choose to enter a command you must specify at least one variable and one value to get a prediction.
 If you do not specify a value for each variable in the model either the mean value or the most frequent level will be used.
 It is only possible to predict outcomes based on variables used in the model (e.g., `age` must be one of the selected explanatory variables to predict survival probability for a 90 year old passenger).

 * To predict the survival probability for a passenger in 3rd class use `pclass = "3rd"` and press enter
 * To predict the survival probability for passengers aged between 0 and 90 at 10 year intervals type `age = seq(0, 90, 10)` and press enter